csound/csound/wasm/README.md

 entry is the standalone `csound.wasm`; browser bundling selects `csound-no-entry.wasm.z` explicitly.

-On Darwin the build script defaults to `x86_64-linux`, allowing Nix to use a configured Linux builder.
-This is not a WASM platform requirement: local Darwin builds are supported.
-Set `NIX_SYSTEM` to the native Nix system to build locally, or to another available system to select a different builder.
+The build defaults to the local Nix system.
+To use a configured remote builder, set `NIX_SYSTEM` to the system provided by that builder.
+For example, from Darwin, `NIX_SYSTEM=x86_64-linux yarn build` selects an available `x86_64-linux` builder.

 The standalone module currently targets Wasmtime's standardized WebAssembly exception handling.
 A direct invocation looks like: